OrBin/gramhopper/README.md

 Read more about the various triggers and responses in [our documentation](https://gramhopper.readthedocs.io/en/latest/).

 ## Contributing
-You are welcome to contribute gramhopper - read the [contribution guidelines](CONTRIBUTING.md) to get started.
+You are welcome to contribute to gramhopper - read the [contribution guidelines](CONTRIBUTING.md) to get started.